 The FSEOG program is administered directly by the financial aid office at each participating school and is therefore called “campus-based” aid.
 Not all schools participate.
 Check with your school's financial aid office to find out if the school offers the FSEOG.

-Cal Grant Recipients are selected by the California Student Aid Commission.
-To apply for the Cal Grant Program, you must submit the FAFSA and a Cal Grant GPA Verification form by March 2nd.
-If you do not meet the March 2nd priority filing deadline, you may have a second chance to compete for a Cal Grant by filing the FAFSA and GPA Verification form by September 2nd.
+The California Student Aid Commission (CSAC) determines Cal Grant recipients.
+To apply for the Cal Grant Program, you must submit the FAFSA and a Cal Grant GPA Verification form by March 2.
+If you do not meet the March 2 priority filing deadline, you may have a second chance to compete for a Cal Grant by filing the FAFSA and GPA Verification form by September 2.

 There are two types of Cal Grant B awards: Entitlement and Competitive